 Walking On Air

-To be walking on air means to be exuberant, joyful, happy.
-I think you’re getting the idea.
-This is a good opportunity to clear up a potential source of confusion with idioms.
-If you use idiom dictionaries to learn about idioms, well, some have an unfortunate tendency to use a root word in many idioms when another form of the word is always used.
 Here, we never say walk on air or walked on air.
-If you said “my sister walked on air” well, people would look at you as if you had ten heads.
+If you said โmy sister walked on air,โ well, people would look at you as if you had ten heads.
 It would sound like you meant it literally.
 The same thing goes for bursting with joy.
-You would never say, “I burst with joy.”
-It just doesn’t sound right.
+You would never say, โI burst with joy.โ It just doesnโt sound right.
 The present participle is always used in the actual idioms.
-The idiom walking on air alludes to being so happy you feel like you’re floating, you have a feeling of lightness inside.
-Example: The state fair starts today and the kids are walking on air.
-They look forward to it all year.”

 Have a Whale of a Time

 To have a whale of a time means to have a very enjoyable experience.
 I think the word whale is used simply because a whale is such a large and impressive animal.
-Example: “The kids had a whale of a time at the state fair, as usual.”

 Have the Time of Your Life

 To have the time of your life is to have a very exciting and enjoyable experience.
 Although this idiom can mean to have the most enjoyable experience one has ever had, it is often exaggerated.
-Example: “We had the time of our lives kayaking this summer.”

 Have a Ball

-In Your (or one’s) Element
+In Your (or oneโs) Element

 With Bells On